 |Indeed||Indeed is originally an American employment search engine, however many Japanese companies post openings.
 All postings are in Japanese so applicants will be expected to have a high level of Japanese (at least N2).
 Indeed is not often used by foreigners in Japan so competition won’t be as fierce.|

-While there are numerous professional publications and internet portals that provide Japanese job listings, the most effective means of securing employment are personal connections (kone).
-For those that already live in Japan, this gives you a huge advantage over your competition.
-Business relationships in Japan often play a bigger role in the decision making process than they do overseas, and building a strong and varied network can bring real results.
-Networking is an easy and enjoyable way to meet a wide group of people from different working fields in Japan.
-At these events you can connect to companies and meet with recruiters, not to mention learn about positions before they are even offered online!
-Cast a wide net and get to know people, you never know when a contact will come in handy!
+Networking is an easy and enjoyable way to meet a broad group of people from different working fields in Japan.
+At these events, you can connect to companies and meet with recruiters, not to mention learn about positions before they are even offered online!
+Cast a wide net and get to know people; you never know when a contact will come in handy!

-Join an international group on Facebook or on MeetUp to find out more about specific industry events.
-You should also keep an eye out for the American Chamber of Commerce in Japan, they frequently hold networking events that are open to all nationalities.
+Join an international group on Facebook or MeetUp to learn more about specific industry events.
+You should also keep an eye out for the American Chamber of Commerce in Japan; they frequently hold networking events open to all nationalities.

 - Give and receive cards using both hands.

 - When giving your card, ensure that it is turned towards the receiver.